 Society Islands – Tahiti, Bora Bora, Moorea, Huahine, Taha’a

 The people who reside on the many islands of French Polynesia can be encountered when traveling with Paul Gauguin Cruises; each isle is more fascinating and hospitable than the last.
-One of the most beautiful and remote tropical islands where the Gauguin anchors is Huahine, where you may visit a family-run Tahitian pearl farm on Taha’a and view Maeva town, one of the nation’s most important ancient sites.
+One of the most beautiful and remote tropical islands where the Gauguin anchors is Huahine, where you may visit a family-run Tahitian pearl farm and view Maeva town, one of the nation’s most important ancient sites.
+This archipelago is home to Motu Mahana (Taha’a), a privately owned islet of Paul Gauguin Cruises, one of the most exclusive private islands in the cruise industry.
 On board, the cultural immersion continues.

 Tuamotus – Fakarava, Rangiroa